catid/voron/kinematic_bed_brush_riser/readme.md

 Designed to be used with the Whoppingpochard kinematic bed mod: https://github.com/tanaes/whopping_Voron_mods/tree/main/kinematic_bed

+This may be useful for other extra-tall beds.

 ## Prints:

 One of either of these based on your height preference: